hugo-next/hugo-theme-next/exampleSite/content/post/11-mermaid-charts/index.en-us.md

 {{< note info >}}

 - Create a new article using the `hugo new` command
+- Add `mermaid` short code to the article, and support Markdown code syntax to write the language as `mermaid`
 - Write various types of diagrams using short code, with 2 built-in parameters: Align and bc (background color) can refer to the following usage examples

 {{< /note >}}

+> [!WARNING]
+> It is recommended to add textual descriptions in the two `Mermaid` codes to avoid initialization recognition errors and incomplete display of legend content.

 ## Process diagram